Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### Adding networks dynamically

-The runtime doesn't support adding networks to an already running container (`docker network connect`).
+The runtime does not currently support adding networks to an already running container (`docker network connect`).

 The VM network configuration is set up with what is defined by the CNM plugin at startup time.
 It would be possible to watch the networking namespace on the host to discover and propagate new networks at runtime but, it is not implemented today (tracked in issue [\#388](https://github.com/01org/cc-oci-runtime/issues/388)).

 #### Support for joining an existing VM `docker run --net=containers`)

 Docker supports the ability for containers to join another containers namespace.
 This allows multiple containers to share a common network namespace and the network interfaces placed in the network namespace.
 Clear Containers does not support network namespace sharing.
-If a Clear Container is setup to share the network namespace of a runc container, the runtime effectively takes over all the network interfaces assigned to the namespace and binds them to the virtual machine.
-So the runc container will lose its network connectivity.
+If a Clear Container is setup to share the network namespace of a `runc` container, the runtime effectively takes over all the network interfaces assigned to the namespace and binds them to the VM.
+So the `runc` container will lose its network connectivity.

 ### Resource management